 Local NWS Weather Forecast Offices provide information to answer these questions.
-The information is similar to a Public Advisory but is focused on a specific area.
+The information is similar to a public advisory but is focused on a specific area.

-Visual 79: Hurricane Local Statements 1
+Visual 77: Tropical Cyclone Local Statements 1

 This text product provides information on potential hurricane impacts at the local level.
-Local NWS Forecast Offices issue it whenever a Tropical Storm or Hurricane Watch or Warning is in effect for a portion of their area of responsibility.
-The information contained within it is based on the NHC forecast, but it provides more localized information about storm surge, wind, rainfall, and tornado hazards.
+Local NWS Forecast Offices issue it whenever a tropical storm or hurricane watch, or warning is in effect for a portion of their area of responsibility.
+The information contained within it is based on the NHC forecast, but provides more localized information about storm surge, wind, rainfall, and tornado hazards.

-Visual 80: Hurricane Local Statements 2
+Visual 78: Tropical Cyclone Local Statements 2